Conference program

 Clinical Professor Copenhagen Unitversiy

-Sebastiano Nutarelli (ITA)
+Sebastiano Nutarelli (SUI)

 PhDc at UCD Dublin (IRE), MS Biomechanics, Sports Rehab co-founder & EUKAF Coord.
 (CH), Master’s in Clinical & Sports Biomechanics Program Coord. at University of Camerino (ITA)